Personalised exam arrangements

 After these dates it will be more difficult to take into account your requests as we will have started compiling the exam timetable.

 Please include on the form all the dates during exam periods which affect you (including weekends).

 The University will make every effort to avoid arranging exams on a Sabbath or holy day and to schedule exams during Ramadan in the morning for those students who have let us know their preferences (see section on Ramadan below).
 However, sometimes we may need to hold exams on such days or in the afternoon/later part of the day if no alternative time is possible.

 In 2020, the month of Ramadan falls from 23 April to 23 May.
 Six days of this month coincide with the Universitys semester 2 exam period (18-23 May).

 The large number of University exams and the exam timetable makes it difficult to avoid an overlap with Ramadan.
 However, it may be possible to arrange exams in the morning for those candidates who are observing Ramadan and who have this preference.

-If you wish the University to arrange your exams that fall between 31 May and 2 June in the morning, then please complete and submit the Notification of Religious Commitments form by Friday 17 February 2017 to the Exams Office.
-After that date it will be more difficult to take into account your requests as the exam timetable will have been set.
+If you wish the University to arrange your exams that fall between 16 May and 1 June in the morning, then please complete and submit the Notification of religious commitments form by Friday 16 February 2018.

 If you need any adjustments to be made for you so that you can take your exams then it is your responsibility to let your school know.
 You also need to contact the Disability Team as soon as possible to have a needs assessment.